camilla-ip/marcp2/Revision1/README.md

 - System: Linux or Mac OSX
 - Environment: BASH
 - Disk: 1.5 TB (1.1 TB for raw data and another 0.4 TB for analysis)
-- CPU: Multi-core server or a cluster with Sun Grid Engine (SGE) scheduling

 ## Step 1.
 Download third-party software